TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 Alongside the ``tools`` directory is a ``build\native`` directory.
 This contains a MSBuild properties file ``python.props`` that can be used in a C++ project to reference the Python install.
-Including the settings will automatically use the headers and import libraries in your build.
+Including the settings will automatically use the headers and agiza libraries in your build.

 The package information pages on nuget.org are `www.nuget.org/packages/python <https://www.nuget.org/packages/python>`_